Dublin and Kingstown Railway: 1837 Kingstown extension

 When the plan was prepared for the original line, the D&KR expected that a new wharf was to be completed near their planned terminus at the West Pier at the old harbour.
 However, Liverpool and Holyhead packets had begun using a jetty at the East Pier, and the location of the new wharf was moved 0.5 mi eastward to avail of the deeper water needed for steamships; Victoria Wharf opened in 1837.
 Thus the D&KR had a need, even as it was being built, to extend towards the East Pier and there were thoughts of extending to Dalkey and even to Bray.
 An 1833 bill to extend to Dalkey evoked strong opposition from many quarters including canal proponents and local property owners, with Thomas Gresham making the strongest impact.
-With the failure of the previous bill and following careful negotiations, Pim was able to present and get passed a new Act in May 1834 for an extension to Kingstown only.
+With the failure of the previous bill and following careful negotiations, Pim was able to present and get passed a new act of Parliament, the Dublin and Kingstown Railway Act 1834 (4 & 5 Will.
+4. c. xxvii), in May 1834 for an extension to Kingstown only.
 This cut across and isolated a good section of the Old Harbour, ran also beside the existing Dalkey Quarry tramway and also required demolition of a Martello tower and battery in May 1835 before Dargan started work on the extension in May 1836.
 The line extension to Dún Laoghaire station's current location was announced complete on 13 May 1837, and a directors' special train ran in 13 minutes from Westland Row on that date.